Will artificial intelligence (AI) replace sports practitioners?

 Artificial intelligence (AI) in sports nutrition

 Over the past decade, sports nutrition has quietly become one of the most technologically driven areas of performance support.
-Dietitians and athletes now interact with artificial intelligence (AI) every day, often without realising it: readiness scores pushed to their phones upon waking, automated messages interpreting training data after a ride or run, and wearable-generated summaries telling athletes whether they recovered “well” or “poorly.”
-This steady infiltration of A
+Sports nutritionists, sports dietitians and athletes now interact with artificial intelligence (AI) every day, often without realising it: readiness scores pushed to their phones upon waking, automated messages interpreting training data after a ride or run, and wearable-generated summaries telling athletes whether they recovered “well” or “poorly.”

 Asker Jeukendrup